 Message from the Chair

 Welcome to the Department of Biological Sciences at University of the Sciences.
 It is a great pleasure to greet prospective students, current students, alumni, and friends.
-As I start my second year as department chair, I’d like to update you on what has been happening and what will be happening here in the department this coming year.
+As the University of the Sciences continues to grow and develop, so too does our department.

 If you are a prospective undergraduate student, I encourage you to examine our learner-centered curriculum and the coursework and laboratory offerings that make it so outstanding.
-Pay particular attention to the course of study to major in biology, microbiology, environmental science and medical laboratory science.
-Also be sure to look at our integrated program in forensic science that can lead to a certificate of field specialization in forensic science.
-And lastly, please examine our faculty web pages to discover the breadth and depth of their interests and then the research opportunities in our faculty labs.
+We are particularly excited to announce our new Bachelor of Science degree program in Biomedical Sciences.
+This new degree program allows students to craft a personalized degree in the health concentration of their choice.
+Also pay attention to the courses of study to major in biology, microbiology, environmental science and medical laboratory science, as well as our integrated program in forensic science that can lead to a certificate of field specialization.
+And lastly, please examine our faculty web pages to discover the breadth and depth of their interests and the research opportunities in our faculty labs.
 If you are interested in becoming a new undergraduate or graduate student in our biological sciences program, please visit the application portal off of the USciences main website.

 Finally, I invite all the alumni of our department to tell us where you are now and what made your education “one-of-a-kind” at USciences.
 Drop us an email at firstname.lastname@example.org.
 And whether you are a current student, an alumnus or a friend of our department, please visit our presence on Facebook and “like” us or leave a comment about the many events and activities that are routinely updated there.

 All the best,